Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 2. Diverse possibilities

-3. Cost effectiveness
+3. Cost efficiency

-Often only minimal hardware requirements are necessary, which lowers the barrier to entry.
+Often, only minimal hardware requirements are necessary, which lowers the barrier to entry.

 Disadvantages

-1. Lower immersion
+1. Reduced immersion

 2. Technological barriers